-The mission of the Canadian Reformed Soccer League is to organize and govern an annual season of soccer in order to provide an environment that is as safe and as fair as possible, in a Christian manner, for the young people of the Canadian Reformed and affiliated churches.
+The mission of the Canadian Reformed Soccer League is to organize and govern an annual season of soccer and Christian fellowship in order to provide an environment that is as safe and as fair as possible, in a Christian manner, for the young people of the Canadian Reformed and affiliated churches.

 The following is a list of rules which shall apply for the Canadian Reformed Soccer League which must be highlighted or are not found in the FIFA book.
 It is the team rep’s responsibility to make these rules available to each player on your team and the refs.

 Games consist of two 45-minute halves unless otherwise agreed by both teams and the referee before the game.
 It is suggested that if a game begins late because a team arrives later, that you play the first half as a normal game, and let the ref call the game once it gets too dark to play.
 Suggested start time for a game (without lights) is 7:00.
 In order for a game to count, you must play a minimum of a 45 minute 1st half, and a 10 minute 2nd half, or 55 minute equivalent, unless not permitted to do so because of inclement weather.

 The maximum number of male players allowed on the field at any one time is eight.
 There must always be at least 3 female players on the field for each team.
 If a female player is missing her position must remain empty.

 E.g. One female missing - ten players on field, two females missing - nine players on field, three females missing - eight players on field